Battle of Bosworth Field: Physical site

 English Heritage, responsible for managing England's historic sites, used both theories to designate the site for Bosworth Field.
 Without preference for either theory, they constructed a single continuous battlefield boundary that encompasses the locations proposed by both Williams and Foss.
 The region has experienced extensive changes over the years, starting after the battle.
 Holinshed stated in his chronicle that he found firm ground where he expected the marsh to be, and Burton confirmed that by the end of the 16th century, areas of the battlefield were enclosed and had been improved to make them agriculturally productive.
 Trees were planted on the south side of Ambion Hill, forming Ambion Wood.
 In the 18th and 19th centuries, the Ashby Canal carved through the land west and south-west of Ambion Hill.
 Winding alongside the canal at a distance, the Ashby and Nuneaton Joint Railway crossed the area on an embankment.
 The changes to the landscape were so extensive that when Hutton revisited the region in 1807 after an earlier 1788 visit, he could not readily find his way around.

 Bosworth Battlefield Heritage Centre was built on Ambion Hill, near Richard's Well.
 According to legend, Richard III drank from one of the several springs in the region on the day of the battle.
 In 1788, a local pointed out one of the springs to Hutton as the one mentioned in the legend.
 A stone structure was later built over the location.
 The inscription on the well reads:

-Northwest of Ambion Hill, just across the northern tributary of the Sence, a flag and memorial stone mark Richard's Field.
+North-west of Ambion Hill, just across the northern tributary of the Sence, a flag and memorial stone mark Richard's Field.
 Erected in 1973, the site was selected on the basis of Williams's theory.
 St James's Church at Dadlington is the only structure in the area that is reliably associated with the Battle of Bosworth; the bodies of those killed in the battle were buried there.